DavidHe1127/Mr.He_HandBook/web/jwt.md

 ### Basics

 * JWT is comprised of 3 parts - **xxxx.yyyyy.zzzz** = **header**.**payload(claim)**.**signature**
 * header is as follow.
-It shows the algorithm we use for generating the signature.
+It shows the algorithm we use to generate the signature.
 It needs to be base64 encoded.
 ```js
 {
   "typ": "JWT",